 Joined up learning

-In the topic of engineering we have studied the origins of engineering, form early human beings and the first tools.
-Then we looked at bio mimicry to see how early humans observed nature to learn how to interact with it to make things.
+In the topic of engineering we have studied the origins of engineering, from early human beings and the first tools.
+Then we looked at bio-mimicry to see how early humans observed nature to learn how to interact with it to make things.

 When they were studying bicycles in science, we looked at how bicycles helped the suffragettes to communicate with each other and organise their activism.

-Mondays saw us work with a history focus on early engineering and simple machines, from there we went onto the invention of the wheel, roman arches which involved building arches to see how much weight they could support.
+Mondays saw us work with a history focus on early engineering and simple machines.
+From there we went on to learn about the invention of the wheel.
+We also looked at Roman arches, which involved building arches to see how much weight they could support.